SihaoCheng/scattering_transform/README.md

 # scattering transform (ST)

 The scattering transform provides a powerful statistical vocabulary to quantify textures in a signal / field.
-It is similar to the power spectrum, but it captures a lot more information, particularly about non-Gaussian textures which are ubiquitous in astronomical/physical data.
+It is similar to the power spectrum, but it captures a lot more information about complex non-Gaussian structures which are ubiquitous in astronomical/physical data.

 Here I provide a python3 module to calculate the scattering coefficients of 1D signals or 2D fields (images).
 It has been optimized in speed, convenience, and flexibility.
 Everything you need is just one python script `ST.py`, which depends only on two packages: `numpy, torch = 1.7+`.